Prabhjot1112/Prabhjot1112/README.md

-my name is PRABHJOT KAUR
+My name is PRABHJOT KAUR